Grounds for Termination

 There are a number of exceptions regarding the transition payment, the most important of which are set out below.

 The statutory transition payment will not be due if the employee is younger than 18 and the average working hours did not exceed 12 hours per week.
 The transition payment will also not be payable if the employment contract ends as a result of the employee reaching the pensionable age, or another age at which the employee is entitled to a pension.
 Furthermore, the transition payment will not be paid if the employment is terminated or otherwise ceases to continue as a result of a grave culpable act or omission, on the part of the employee (e.g., a legally valid summary dismissal).
-In the latter case, the Dutch Cantonal Court may also grant the transition payment, in whole or in part, if the absence of any payment, regardless of the amount, would be deemed unacceptable in accordance with the criteria of reasonableness and fairness.
+In the latter case, the Court may also grant the transition payment, in whole or in part, if the absence of any payment, regardless of the amount, would be considered unacceptable according to the criteria of reasonableness and fairness.

 Fair dismissal payment